 Among them, macrame — a form of textile making that uses intricate knotting techniques, crochet — which uses a crochet hook to interlock loops of yarn, thread, or strands of other materials, and knit — the process of inter-looping yarns or inter-meshing loops.

-We also sponsor and lead one of the Entrepreneurship programs at Stella’s Child (stellaschild.org), which supports Indonesian children from deeply disadvantaged backgrounds as they prepare to leave their homes and orphanages to enter the world of work.
+We also sponsor one of the Entrepreneurship programs at Stella’s Child (stellaschild.org), which supports Indonesian children from deeply disadvantaged backgrounds as they prepare to leave their homes and orphanages to enter the world of work.
 We teach them the art and science of eco-responsible fashion − everything from initial concept and design to manufacturing and launch − while empowering their creativity and the confidence they need to succeed, breaking the cycle of poverty for themselves and their families.